MakMaliki/Android-Instrument-Testing-Detailed/README.md

 Example: A developer can use an Android Instrumentation test to debug an issue that occurs only on a specific device by running the test on that device and examining the test output.

 In summary, Android Instrumentation tests provide comprehensive testing, faster feedback, increased confidence, integration testing, and debugging benefits to app developers.

+Early bug detection: Android instrument tests can help detect bugs early in the development cycle.
+By running automated tests on every code change, developers can quickly identify and fix bugs before they become more complex and difficult to fix.

+Continuous Integration: Instrumentation tests can be easily integrated into a continuous integration (CI) pipeline, allowing for automated testing with each code change.
+This helps to catch any bugs or errors early in the development cycle, reducing the time and effort required for debugging.